silvainfm/TPaper/README.md

 ## Problem
 * Ever larger LMs incur high environmental and financial costs that limit access.
 * Massive web scraped training data likely encodes hegemonic worldviews that harm marginalized groups.
-* LMs don't actually understand language, but can manipulate linguistic form to game benchmarks.
+* LMs don't actually understand language, but can manipulate linguistic form to game benchmarks. (most probable next token)
 * Could be used for propaganda - malicious intent and manipulation of narratives

 ## Approach
 * Evaluate models on efficiency and carefully curate training data instead of web scraping.
+Focus on data engineering.
 * Focus research on understanding model capabilities, not just leaderboard performance.
 * Perform pre-deployment testing like pre-mortems to surface risks.